Should Cell Phones be Allowed in School? (Pros and Cons)

 The debate over cell phone use in school is no longer about whether or not these devices should be allowed on school premises.
 The fact of the matter is, parents expect to be in contact with their kids before and after school, as well as during lunch hours for those kids who leave school grounds.
 The cell phone may also facilitate students in planning after-school work and other activities, such as sporting events.

-It is no longer reasonable for educators to expect students to turn in their cell phones at the door and pick them up when school is over.
-Requiring kids to leave cell phones in the lockers, also increases the risk of theft on a larger scale.
+Is it reasonable for educators to expect students to turn in their cell phones at the door and pick them up when school is over?
+Requiring kids to leave cell phones in the lockers also increases the risk of theft on a larger scale.

 Since students are not prevented from carrying cell phone on their person, the risk of camera phones being used to take photographs of quizzes or exams and transmit them to classmates is of greater concern, not to mention the ability to text or instant message other students.
 In addition, pictures may be taken at home of notes that can easily be hidden within a phone and later used to cheat on an exam.